AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-28-nfts-are-a-problem.md

 {% include img.html src: "orange-red-yellow.jpg", alt: "A red canvas with three rectangles: one large orange rectangle at the bottom, followed by a smaller orange rectangle above it, and the smallest rectangle at the top in yellow.", caption: "Copyright Mark Rothko.
 Source: [Wikimedia Commons](https://en.wikipedia.org/wiki/File:Orange,_Red,_Yellow.jpg)." %}

 To the untrained eye, these may appear to be canvases smeared with paint.
 But to a seasoned art connoisseur, they embody the human condition, eternal themes like love and loss, and all sorts of hand-waiving pretension.
 [Modern art](https://www.youtube.com/watch?v=d7ez-gIt08I) has always eluded basic human reasoning.
 The more uninspiring a piece of artwork is, the more it's worth, and the more people are afraid to criticize it for fear of being branded as simpletons who "just don't get art."
+One man's [seven-legged spider](https://27bslash6.com/overdue.html) is another man's treasure, so to speak.

 NFTs are a natural evolution of the world of fine art.
 If you can collect real paintings, nothing can stop you from collecting digital ones.
 A market will always exist for something, even if not everyone is able to appreciate its value, and even if its perceived value is exaggerated or misunderstood.
-Buyers and sellers always manage to find each other at the end of the day.
+At the end of the day, buyers and sellers will always manage to find each other.

 ## The Problem with NFTs